Leave this site

 *trial now finalised in one District and subject to further commissioning processes

-All other OOCRs are used much less frequently by South Yorkshire Police, accounting for around 0.3 per cent of all outcomes in 2023.
+All other OOCR are used much less frequently, accounting for less than 0.2% of all our outcomes in 2025.

-The most common offence types where South Yorkshire Police used an OOCR in 2023 were:
+The most common offence types where we used an OOCR in 2025 were:

-Of all OOCRs issued by South Yorkshire Police in 2023 (where age, ethnicity and/or gender is recorded on our crime system):
+Of all OOCRs we issued in 2025 (where age, ethnicity and/or gender is recorded on our crime system):

 All data shown above is from a live recording system and is therefore subject to change.